rsnodgrass/hass-obd2/README.md

 - temperature
 - fault codes/engine status

+## NOTE: THIS IS NOT IMPLEMENTED, JUST A STUB FOR AN IDEA!
+LOOKING FOR CONTRIBUTORS TO HELP.

 ## Support

 If you have trouble with installation and configuration, visit the [ELM327 Home Assistant community discussion](https://community.home-assistant.io/t/https://community.home-assistant.io/t/my-new-android-app-bridge-between-car-obd2-and-home-assistant/101425).